kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Legacy Teams

 Prior to Kubecost 2.6, Teams existed with more limited functionality.
-This is refered to as [legacy Teams](legacy-teams.md).
+This is referred to as [legacy Teams](legacy-teams.md).

 Legacy teams provided a limited set of access control capabilities.